Build pipeline

 What it collects

-While the pristine AST is still in the author's shape (before the Solid preset rewrites JSX subtrees), a collector visitor records:
+While the pristine AST is still in the author's shape (before the framework JSX lowerer rewrites subtrees), a collector visitor records:

 • Candidate class strings — every StringLiteral value, every TemplateLiteral quasi (the static chunks), and every JSXText run.
 It never regexes over quotes; it reads real AST nodes.
 It does not decide what is a class here — tailwind.ts does that later.
-A string like "Loading…" is collected as a candidate and simply fails to parse as a utility, so it is dropped.
+A string like "Loading…" is collected as a candidate, fails to parse as a utility, and is dropped.

 • Text codepoints — every codepoint of those same literals.
 This is the charset input for the font baker: if a character appears anywhere in a string, template chunk, or JSX text, its glyph gets baked.